Parsl/parsl/docs/userguide/monitoring.rst

 ==========

-Parsl aims to make the task of running parallel workflows easy by providing monitoring and diagnostic capabilities to help track the state of your workflow down to the individual applications being executed on remote machines.
-To enable Parsl's monitoring feature for your workflow you will need a few additional packages.
+Parsl aims to make the task of running parallel workflows easy by providing monitoring and diagnostic capabilities to help track the state of your workflow, down to the individual applications being executed on remote machines.
+To enable Parsl's monitoring feature for your workflow, you will need a few additional packages.

 Installation
 ------------

-Parsl's monitoring model relies on writing workflow progress to a sqlite database and separate tools that query this database to create web-based dashboard for the workflow.
+Parsl's monitoring model relies on writing workflow progress to a sqlite database and using separate tools that query this database to create avweb-based dashboard for the workflow.

 To enable workflow monitoring support install::